Free and fun things to do in Prague

 Download the app with this story so you can find these locations easily.

-Recently there has been a lot of buzz about Prague.
+So, you're thinking about booking a flight to Prague because recently there has been a lot of buzz about the capital of the Czech Republic.
 The city boasts a large collection of the architectural gems of Europe.
 As you explore the Czech capital, you will come across the Astronomical Clock of Old Town, the busy Charles Bridge and the expansive Prague Castle among many others.
 The city is developing so fast that it totally obscures its tumultuous past.
 The Velvet Revolution of two decades ago did well to end the communist era of the Iron Curtain.
 Since then, Prague has reformed into a destination with a thousand years of architecture and constant growth.
 The old Gothic architecture forms a picturesque backdrop for a bustling city with chic restaurants offering savory tastes such as Asian cuisine, yet still dish up the classic steak.

 Old Town, New Town and Lesser Town